 Here are 5 best-selling running shoes that work well with metatarsalgia:

-If you have tight calves and an aggressive heel strike, you may need a shoe with a higher heel-to-toe drop (8-12mm) to stay comfortable on your foot, ankle, Achilles, and calf.
-But having a higher drop shoe may direct more stress to your knees and hips.
-So, if you also have knee and hip issues, you may choose a heel-to-toe drop between 4mm and 8mm.
-Although, the lower the shoe differential, the more calf flexibility and ankle mobility you need.
+Plus, if you have tight calves and an aggressive heel strike, you may need a shoe with a higher heel-toe drop (8-12 mm) to stay comfortable on your foot, ankle, Achilles, and calf.
+But having a higher drop shoe may direct more stress to your knee and hip.
+So if you also have knee and hip issues, you may choose a heel-toe drop between 4 mm and 8 mm.
+Although the lower the shoe differential, the more calf flexibility and ankle mobility you need.

 Disclosure: We are a reader-supported website and we use affiliate links in our reviews to earn from qualifying purchases at no cost to you.